Cambustion is an independent, privately owned company with headquarters in Cambridge, UK.

 Operations and Environmental Policies

 We operate strictly within relevant legislation and regulations including environmental, health and safety, product and employment related legislation.
-All staff are encouraged to recommend or suggest improvements to these established practices my means of the reporting channels established within the operations manual.
+All staff are encouraged to recommend or suggest improvements to these established practices my means of the reporting channels established within the quality manual.
 By following this policy the company seeks to achieve continual improvement in all key activities.
 It is our policy to periodically set and review operational objectives; this will allow us to monitor and improve our key activities.

 All information on this website is copyright Cambustion.
 Information may be transmitted, processed, stored and reproduced as required but if reproduced out of context of the website must be credited to Cambustion.